 Oregon Blue was one of the original cheeses made under the guidance of Ig Vella over fifty years ago.
 Made with raw milk and cave-aged for at least 90 days, its texture becomes fairly soft and creamy, with an ivory colored paste shot through with blue-green veins.

-Flavors are smooth and subtle, with notes of caramel, butter and spice.
+Flavors are smooth and subtle, with notes of caramel, butter, spice, and huckleberry.

 Pair Oregon Blue with a viogner, a riesling, or a pinot noir.
 When it comes to beer, think dark: porters or stouts.
 A wedge of this blue also stands up nicely to a cup of coffee.